 The calculator should explain your benefits or you can call your insurance directly.

-We do accept a certain number of clients on a sliding scale basis.
-If money is a concern, please let me know when you call and we will share our sliding scale criteria with you.
+If money is a concern, please let me know when you call and we can discuss your rate with you.

 What forms of payment do you accept?

 Cash, Check, Zelle, Visa, Mastercard and Amex are accepted forms of payment.